niftools/pyffi/niftools/contrib/pynif/HexWorkshop/README.txt

 Installation
 ------------

-Make sure you have pynif installed (see http://niftools.sourceforge.net).
+Make sure you have PyFFI installed (see http://pyffi.sourceforge.net).

 Then, copy makehsl.py to your Hex Workshop structures folder